White-box Fuzzing RPC-based APIs with EvoMaster: An Industrial Case Study: Empirical Study

+At this point in time, we do not know yet how many of these detected \totalIndfaults faults are critical, and must be fixed as soon as possible.
+This is currently under evaluation by the engineers and testers at Meituan.
+Going through and debugging thousands of potential faults is a time consuming task.

-\begin{result} RQ3: With an in-depth analysis of the generated tests with our industrial partner, we confirm that our approach was capable of finding 41 actual real faults that have now been fixed. \end{result}
+\begin{result} RQ3: With an in-depth analysis of the generated tests with our industrial partner, we confirm that our approach was capable of finding 41 actual real faults that have now been fixed.
+Another \totalIndfaults potential faults are currently under investigation. \end{result}